ThorstenDoherr/ultimatch/README.md

 ## Version history

+2025.02.20
+* Fixed a bug where omitting the draw parameter for score based matching would lead to ignoring draw limit.

 2024.12.02
 * Better vantage point calculation using the principal direction of the data for distance based matching.
 * Added cosine distance based matching.